openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-pip.rst

 .. note::

-   In case of any issues with importing, refer to the :ref:`troubleshooting page <import-error>`
+   In case of any issues with importing, refer to the :ref:`troubleshooting page <import-error>`.

 Congratulations!
 You've just Installed OpenVINO!
 For some use cases you may still need to install additional components.
 Check the